CESNET/metacentrum-user-docs/docs/software/sw-list/gatk.md

 ## Usage

+In the `qsub` command is necessary to specify parameter `ompthreads` to allow run on multiple threads, e.g. (for 8 threads run):

+    qsub -l select=1:ncpus=8:ompthreads=8:mem=...

 Initialization makes available also java 7 (or java 8 for version 3.7 and 3.8) and system variable `$GATK` pointing into GATK install dir.
 Usage of one of the tools with sample data (not for version 3.8-0):

     java -Xmx2g -jar "$GATK"/GenomeAnalysisTK.jar -T CountReads -R "$GATK"/resources/exampleFASTA.fasta -I "$GATK"/resources/exampleBAM.bam